SoftDev4Research/4OSS-lesson/README.md

 ## Overview

-Lesson development hackathon for teaching best practices in research software development is based on four simple recommendations [1] (4OSS).
-We are adopting the Carpentries approach and policy for training material development and maintenance to help us in providing clear guidelines on how to implement the 4OSS recommendations.
+Lesson development hackathon for teaching best practices in research software development is based on four simple recommendations [1](https://f1000research.com/articles/6-876/v1) (4OSS).
+We are adopting the Carpentries philosophy and policy for developing and maintaning training material to help us in providing clear guidelines on how to implement the 4OSS recommendations.
 1. Make source code publicly accessible from day one
-2. Make software easy to discover by providing software metadata via a popular community registry
+1. Adopt a licence and comply with the licence of third-party dependencies
-3. Adopt a licence and comply with the licence of third-party dependencies
+1. Define clear and transparent contribution, governance and communication processes
-4. Define clear and transparent contribution, governance and communication processes
+1. Make software easy to discover by providing software metadata via a popular community registry

 [1] https://f1000research.com/articles/6-876/v1